OuaisBien/discrete_event/README.md

 <li>As soon as the server rests, a random rest period Tr is generated using
   the <code>RandomGenerator</code> method <code>genRestPeriod()</code>.
 This variable is an exponential random variable, governed by the resting rate, ρ.</li>
-<li>In addition, an arriving customer is a greedy customer with probability Pg.
+<li>In addition, an arriving customer is a <code>GreedyCustomer</code> with probability Pg.
 To decide
 whether a typical or greedy customer is created, a random number uniformly drawn from [0, 1] is generated with the <code>RandomGenerator</code> method <code>genCustomerType()</code>.
 If the value returned is less than Pg, a greedy customer is generated, otherwise, a typical